smzapp/yanah-laravel-kwik-crud/README.md

     ]
 ]
 ```
+<small>(To customize fields proceed to the bottom.)</small>

 **IMPORTANT:**
 Make sure to add the fields in `$this->validationRules` those you may want to be persisted into the database.
-Add nullable for not required.

 ## II.
 CRUD (LIST)